What’s the best way to capture VJing live?

 UVC and Thunderbolt Devices:

 These devices require a computer to capture or “share” the content from one VJ to the next.
 Most free up CPU power by handling the image processing on board.
 Intern, your computer treats it like a USB 3.0 webcam and pulls in the signal with almost no latency.
 There are PCIe versions of this, but I VJ with laptops.
 A majority of UVC devices are designed for streaming or compression.
 Some aim to produce an optimized video streaming or compress video for smaller file sizes.
 In doing this, it takes more time for the onboard processors and adds video latency (or delay).
 In my tests, there were only three devices that met my needs for low latency.
 The best by far was a MAGEWELL USB capture HDMI Plus which can handle a 2k signal.
 MAGEWELL seems to offer the highest quality for UVC capture devices but at a $$$ more expensive price point. ($359 at the time of this post).
-A close second to the Magewell’s was a generic capture card that someone else has already reviewed in greater detail.
+The best overall for price and performance that I found is the iEi HDB-301R-R10. ($149.99), despite the iEi specifications saying that is only works with 10.13+, it worked perfectly on OSX 10.12 and Windows 10 without additional drivers.
+The cheapest is a generic capture card that someone else has already reviewed in greater detail.

 The Elgato game capture HD60 S was a terrible disappointment.
 It has a small form factor, competitive price, and low latency, but it doesn’t work with anything outside of Elgato’s proprietary software center.
 Likewise; these didn’t work: https://www.amazon.com/gp/product/B00PC5HUA6/ nor this https://www.amazon.com/gp/product/B06XWL7SZD/